 A stem cell hair transplant was successfully performed by Italian researchers in 2017.

-The procedure begins with a punch biopsy to extract stem cells from the patient.
+The procedure begins with a punch biopsy to extract stem cells from the person.
 The punch biopsy is performed using an instrument with a circular blade that’s rotated into the skin to remove a cylindrical sample of tissue.

 The stem cells are then separated from the tissue in a special machine called a centrifuge.
 It leaves a cell suspension that’s then injected back into the scalp in the areas of hair loss.